 Follow one of the lower cattle tracks/teracettes parallel to the track.
 This is open downland with no well defined footpaths.
-Aim just to the right of a line of gorse bushes at the base of the hill in the distance, or the main road beyond.
-Follow this low level and fairly flat tracks as far as Compton Combe, always keeping on the downs side of the fence line.
+Aim just to the right of a line of bushes at the base of the hill in the distance, or the main road beyond.
+Follow this low level and narrow path as far as Compton Coombe, always keeping on the downs side of the fence line.
 Clouded yellows are often seen here and on the upper slopes of the camp-site field on the other side of the fence.

-Blue butterflies are usually best found in and around Compton Combe, above Compton Farm.
+Blue butterflies are usually best found in and around Compton Coombe, above Compton Farm.

 This is the best known site for the Glanville fritillary.
 This rare butterfly is found in good numbers during boom years, straying onto the downs from its coastal strongholds, forming small colonies which last for a few years.
 The flight season varies from mid to late May in good springs, to early to mid June in late springs.
 They can also be found in mown or burnt gorse on Brook Down.

-You need to climb up the combe and leave at the top right, about three quarters of the hill height.
-Find and take a level track through gorse to a five bar gate in the fence into an un-grazed section (unfortunately there is no gate lower down).
+You need to climb up the coombe and leave at the top right, about three quarters of the hill height.
+Take a level path around the head of the combe, through gorse to a five bar gate in the fence into an un-grazed section (the path drops downhill slightly before the gate).
 Continue straight on along the now well-defined grassy track, which descends eventually to the car park.
 This area is best for graylings, green hairstreaks and small blues.

 Hundreds of fast-flying dark green fritillaries, a large orange butterfly with green patches on the under-wing, can be found patrolling the short gorse areas on the top of the down.
 Harder to spot is the green hairstreak which always settles with its wings closed, well camouflaged in the scrub.
 Five species of skipper can be found, together with many representatives of the brown butterfly family.
 The clouded yellow is a sporadic visitor, favouring short turf habitats including downland slopes.